Being There for the Long Run

 - Learning how to relax and control weight.

-- Planning how to deal with urges to smoke.
+- Planning how to manage urges and cravings to smoke.

 Former smokers may encounter an urge to smoke months or even years after they quit.
 This is normal.
 Remind your friend that such urges will occur less often over time and they'll eventually stop completely.